mozilla/fxa/packages/fxa-auth-server/docs/api.md

 * email - the primary email for this account
 * authPW - the PBKDF2/HKDF stretched password as a hex string
-* service - opaque alphanumeric token to be included in verification links
+* service - (optional) opaque alphanumeric token to be included in verification links
+* redirectTo - (optional) a URL that the client should be redirected to after handling the request

 ### Request